jerbid/MoodyCity/README.txt

 	4. Export game with default settings (or change some yourself, your choice)

 Known issues:
 	Headlight spotlights don't always work.
-This most likely is a problem with too many spotlights being present in the game at once which should get fixed with occlusion culling which will be added in the near future (this will not be dynamic)
+This most likely is a problem with too many spotlights being present in the game at once which should get fixed with occlusion culling which will be added in the near future (this willnot be dynamic)